Saw B San Thein Myint: Early life and education

 Saw was born on 30 June 1963 in Kawkareik Township, Kayin State, Myanmar.
 He is an ethnic Karen.
-His previous job is farmer.
+His previous job was as a farmer.
 He had served as the executive member of NLD township.

 Political career

 He is a member of the National League for Democracy.
 In the 2015 Myanmar general election, he was elected as an Amyotha Hluttaw MP, winning a majority of 13624 votes and elected representative from Kayin State № 8 parliamentary constituency.
 He also serves as the member of Amyotha Hluttaw's Ethnic Affairs Committee.